Nayab007/video-streaming/README.md

  This a Code test for TV4 video streaming Service.
+In this porject i have to fetch video streaming data from API endpoint.
+This was my first Video streaming Project.